 - Sponsorship guidelines require all applicants accepted into the program to convert to a J1 visa prior to starting their training with UMMC.

 If you are an International Medical Graduate, please note the following requirements.
 Further information about visas is available on our GME web site.

 - Valid ECFMG certificate, including successful completion of the CSA.

 - The University of Maryland Medical Center (UMMC) adheres to the standards and guidelines for the employment of non-immigrants as established by federal immigration laws and the U.S. Department of Labor.
 UMMC will hire only U.S. citizens and non-citizens that are authorized for employment.
 Non-immigrant alien residents or fellows will be sponsored under the J-1 visas program.
-H-1B visas are not considered appropriate visas for residents or fellows.
+H-1B and F1 visas are not considered appropriate visas for residents or fellows.

 - Completion of a minimum of 4 months of active clinical experience in a US or Canadian medical school prior to November.
 Clinical observerships do not fulfill this requirement.

 - Although specific minimum USMLE scores are not required for the residency program, it is highly desirable to have USMLE scores over 225 (step 1) and 235 (step 2) for all applicants.
 Applicants who have failed any USMLE step will not be granted interviews.

 If you are an Osteopathic Medical Student, we require USMLE Step 1 scores to be considered for an interview.
 USMLE Step 2 scores should be submitted no later than February 1.
 COMLEX alone does not meet this requirement.

 For applicants with questions about disabilities and similar issues, please see the GME Technical Standards Policy.